MoneyTools/MyMoney.Net/docs/Basics/install.md

 # Install MyMoney.Net

-There are two ways to install the app.

 This most convenient is to install it directly from the web browser.
 If the browser downloads this file, click "Open file" to install it.

-You must first ensure you have [.NET 7.0 Desktop Runtime installed](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).
+You must first ensure you have [.NET 8.0 runtime installed](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

 When installed using ClickOnce the app will [auto-update](Updates.md).